4 Best Ski Resorts in Banff, 2024/25

 Famous for hosting the men's and women's downhill races over the past number of years, Lake Louise is one of Canada's most notable ski destinations and one of Alberta's best ski resorts.
 Lake Louise is an easy drive of about 40 minutes from downtown Banff along a divided highway and is located in Banff National Park.

-Lake Louise Ski Resort's gondola opened in 1959 and since then, the resort has expanded to have 11 lifts, including the aforementioned gondola, seven chairs, and three surface lifts.
+Lake Louise Ski Resort's gondola opened in 1959 and since then, the resort has expanded to have 12 lifts, including the aforementioned gondola, eight chairs, and three surface lifts.
 All this uphill capacity services 160 named runs.
-In 2022, Lake Louise Ski Resort opened the brand new Juniper Quad Chair.
+Two seasons ago, Lake Louise Ski Resort opened the Juniper Quad Chair.
 This lift leaves from the base area and is perfect for families and beginners moving from the bunny hill to longer and slightly steeper runs.

 Lake Louise receives just shy of 15 feet of natural snow each year and supplements that with a robust snowmaking operation.